Sanchit1248/Reason/README.md

 \right)
 $$

-- Training loop for GRPO (backprop through log probs not advantages)
+- Training Loop : Backpropagation occurs through the sequence log-probabilities, **not through the advantages**.